 2. When it was a volcano it’s thought to have been a similar size to Mount Kilimanjaro, one of the world’s highest mountains.
 Estimates of the volcano’s original height vary between 4,500 to 5,800 metres.
 The crater itself is about 610 metres deep and 260 kilometres squared.

 3. Approximately 40,000 people live in the conservation area.
 They share the land with an incredible amount of wildlife.
 There are around 30,000 animals ranging from leopard, cheetah, elephant and hyena to warthog, buffalo and impala.
 It’s also one of the best places to see the endangered black rhino and black-maned male lions.

 6. The Ngorongoro Conservation Area is one of the most important prehistoric sites in the world.
 Olduvai Gorge is located in the Conservation Area, and this was the location for a major archaeological discovery in the 1950s.
-The fossils discovered there are said to be the earliest known evidence of the human species, and hugely furthered our understanding of evolution.
+The fossils discovered here are said to be the earliest known evidence of the human species, and hugely furthered our understanding of evolution.